raganwald/raganwald.github.com/index.md

 layout: default
 ---

-### I am Reginald Braithwaite
+***I am Reginald Braithwaite, a technical product leader passionabout collaborating on making something wonderful.***

-I am a technical product leader with a passion for collaborating on making something wonderful.
+My teams know how to ship "good" without being seduced by "sufficient" or derailed by "perfect."

-My teams get there by repeatedly shipping "good" without being seduced by "sufficient" or derailed by "perfect."
 I'm available for work, and this is not my first rodeo.
 I am highly impactful in a role that is functionally two-thirds Staff+ Engineer and one-third Technical Product Manager, working in close collaboration with product management.

 I wrote JavaScript Allongé, I write technical essays, and I speak at tech conferences.
 My experience is itemized in more detail on [LinkedIn][LinkedIn-Experience]; my résumé is available upon request.
 My books, essays, and conference talks are available on my [creative works][cw] page.
 I can be reached via [raganwald@gmail.com].